Ray Dalio: Philanthropy

-In April 2011, Dalio and his wife joined Bill Gates and Warren Buffett's Giving Pledge, vowing to donate more than half his fortune to charitable causes within his lifetime.
-He created the Dalio Foundation, which serves as his personal philanthropic vehicle.
-By the end of 2012, the Dalio foundation had built up assets of $590 million.
-In 2013, Dalio contributed another $400 million to the foundation, which increased its assets to about $842 million.
+Overall, the Dalio family has donated more than $5 billion to his Dalio Foundation, and the foundation has given out more than $1 billion in charitable grants.
+In April 2011, Dalio and his wife joined the Giving Pledge, vowing to donate more than half his fortune to charitable causes within his lifetime.

-Through his foundation, Dalio has directed millions in donations to the David Lynch Foundation, which promotes and sponsors research on Transcendental Meditation.

-The Dalio Foundation has also contributed to the National Philanthropic Trust, to polio eradication projects.

 Dalio has sat on NewYork–Presbyterian Hospital's board of trustees since 2020.
 In February 2020, the Dalio Foundation donated $10 million to support China's coronavirus recovery efforts in response to the COVID-19 pandemic.
 In March 2020, the foundation gave $4 million to the state of Connecticut to fund healthcare and nutrition.
-On October 13, 2020, NYP launched the Dalio Center for Health Justice, a research and advocacy organization, which will focus on reducing differences in access to quality health care that overwhelmingly affect communities of color with a gift of $50 million.
-The money was used to establish the Dalio Center for Health Justice.
-In a statement, Dalio said, "Our goal is to contribute to equal healthcare and equal education because we believe that these are the most fundamental building blocks of equal opportunity and a just society."
+On October 13, 2020, NYP launched the Dalio Center for Health Justice with a gift of $50 million.

-The foundation has also supported the Fund for Teachers, an initiative that supports professional learning fellowships for teachers.
-The foundation was part of a group of foundations supporting the 2018 launch of TED's Audacious Project, an initiative to fund social entrepreneurs working to solve global issues.
-In March 2019, Forbes named Dalio one of the highest-earning hedge fund managers and traders.
-A special focus of his philanthropy is the world's oceans and the effects of damaging them.
+The foundation has supported the Fund for Teachers, David Lynch Foundation, National Philanthropic Trust, and TED's Audacious Project.
 Dalio's research yacht and submarine have appeared on the Discovery Channel during Shark Week and have been used to hunt for a giant squid.
 In 2018, OceanX, an initiative of the Dalio family, and Bloomberg Philanthropies committed $185 million over four years to protect the oceans.
-In 2019, Dalio pledged $100 million to Connecticut public schools.
+In 2019, he pledged $100 million to Connecticut public schools.

-Dalio has also backed the Volcker Alliance, the public policy group headed by former Federal Reserve chair Paul Volcker.
+Dalio has backed the Volcker Alliance, the public policy group headed by former Federal Reserve chair Paul Volcker.

-Overall, the Dalio family has donated more than $5 billion to his foundation, and the foundation has given out more than $1 billion in charitable grants.

 Hobbies

-Dalio is an avid outdoorsman, and enjoys both hunting and fishing.
-He has hunted cape buffalo, grouse, elk, and warthog.
-He is especially fond of bow-hunting, which is his weapon of choice when hunting.
+Dalio practices Transcendental Meditation.
+Dalio is fond of bowhunting.